voceconnect/thermal-api/README.md

 			<td>s</td>
 			<td>string</td>
 			<td>
-				Search keyword or string, by default this searches against the author, author email, author url, author ip, and content The search expression is looks for phrase entire phrase matches.
+				Search keyword or string, by default this searches against the author, author email, author url, author ip, and content.
+				The search looks for a match to the entire search expression.
 			</td>
 		</tr>
 		<tr>